Embracing uncertainty can help you use fear, doubt, and failure to improve your life.

 He then asks you to fill in both columns with the things you do and don’t have control over.

-Finally, you look at where most of your energy and stress is focused.
+Finally, you examine where most of your energy and stress is focused.

-It’s usually with the things you have no control over, the things that are uncertain in our own worlds.
+It’s usually with the things you have no control over, which are uncertain in our own worlds.